 Slovenian coast is one of the shortest European coasts – only 47km long.
-The Slovenian coast is known for many natural and cultural attractions and I bet you’ll fall in love with Mediterranean charm.
+The Slovenian coast is known for many natural and cultural attractions.
+I bet you’ll fall in love with Mediterranean charm.
 Every coastal town has its characteristic and some attractions are worth to be visited.
-I have to admit that Slovenian coast wasn’t on my travel bucket list for this year, as I prefer to travel international, but I’m glad that I’ve made a decision and spent some quality days in my home country.
+I have to admit that Slovenian coast wasn’t on my travel bucket list for this year.
+But I’m glad that I’ve made a decision to spent some quality days in my home country.
 I’m sure you’ll feel the same if you make a stop there.
 If you travel through Slovenia or if you have some extra days to spend, you should go to the capital of Slovenia – Ljubljana.

 So, where to stay and what to do on the Slovenian coast?
 I’ll share my tips and recommendations on activities, restaurants and places you shouldn’t miss.